 Additional resources for physicians moving

-If you'd prefer to have a real estate agent help you sell your home, check out local real estate agents for physicians.
+If you'd prefer to have a real estate agent help you sell your home, check out local real estate agents for physicians and our page on how to interview a Realtor when buying or selling a house.

 If you’re in the process of moving, also explore: